dji-sdk/Payload-SDK-Doc/source/introduction/feature-list.md

 * Log Management
 PSDK log management supports users using serial port or USB to print the log from the payload use terminal like Putty could display different types of the log which in different colors.

+* Upgrade
+Upgrade is the function for upgrading the firmware of the payload.
+Developers use the upgrade function could help users select the firmware and update the payload by DJI Assistant 2.

 ## NOTICE
 The payload developed using PSDK on RTOS **doesn't** support: